codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/test-reports.md

 max-width="80%"
 %}

-Click the *configure* button and in following screen enter your cloud settings according to your cloud provider.
+Click the *configure* button and in the following screen enter your cloud settings according to your cloud provider.

 ### Connecting a Google bucket